Spottybadrabbit/weather-demos/README.md

 To install **Basemap** (needed for the maps in the first notebook) on DSX follow these steps as a temporary work-around:

-1. create a new notebook with a Python3 kernel
+1. Create a new notebook with a Python 3 kernel

-2. copy the below code into separate cells and run the notebook
+2. Copy the below code into separate cells and run the notebook

 3. Restart the kernel